MoonModules/WLED-Docs/docs/usermods/AutoPlaylist.md

 v2 Usermod to automatically change between two playlists:

-* A playlist fow when music/audio is present (MusicPlaylist)
+* A playlist for when music/audio is present (MusicPlaylist)
 * A playlist for when silence is present (AmbientPlaylist)

 Optionally, "AutoChange" will advance your music playlist automatically when the musicality suggests a good time to change presets.